 Portable fire extinguishers are provided in University buildings and are available for use by trained personnel.
 All laboratory personnel should be trained to use the type(s) of fire extinguishers that are present in the laboratory.
-Training classes are available through EH&S. Follow the link to register online Individuals who have been trained in the principles of fire extinguisher use and the hazards involved may attempt to extinguish small (trash can or smaller) and early-stage fires if there is an escape route.
+Training classes are available through EH&S. Register online.
+Individuals who have been trained in the principles of fire extinguisher use and the hazards involved may attempt to extinguish small (trash can or smaller) and early-stage fires if there is an escape route.
 Individuals not trained in the proper use of extinguishers should not attempt to use one during a fire.
 Doing so could put them and others in danger.